kiesraad/e-KS/docs/definition-of-done.md

 - Playwright integration tests for all implemented user flows
 - PO reviewed and tested all added functionality
 - Internal knowledge sharing is done
-- Testplan has been executed and passed
+- Test plan has been executed and passed

 ## DoD sprint release